AdobeDocs/commerce-webapi/src/pages/rest/tutorials/inventory/create-invoice.md

 ## Retrieve the order item IDs

-When you create an order, Magento generates an `order_item_id` for each product.
+When you create an order, Commerce generates an `order_item_id` for each product.
 These values will be used in [Step 12.
 Create a shipment](/rest/tutorials/inventory/create-shipment/).

 **Endpoint:**